 - According to WWF, 90% of the world’s large fish have already been fished out.

-- Aquaculture or fish farming does not solve the problem.
-Most farmed fish require wild fish as food, (more than their own weight).
+- Aquaculture or fish farming does not offer a solution.
+Most farmed fish require wild fish as food, (much more than their own weight).
 For example every kg of farmed salmon requires 6kg of wildfish.

 Links & Resources

 Schiermeier , Q, 2003.
 New evidence that fish feel pain.
 Nature, [Online].
 Available at: http://www.nature.com/news/2003/030430/full/news030428-9.html

 Black, H, 2009.
 Underwater Suffering: Do Fish Feel Pain?.
 Scientific American, [Online] Available at: http://www.scientificamerican.com/article/underwater-suffering-do-fish-feel-pain/

 Braithwaite, V, 2010.
 Do Fish feel pain?.
 2nd ed.
 NY: Oxford University Press.

 Brown, C, 2014.
 Not so fast – our fishy friends can also feel pain.
 Macquarie University, [Online] Available at: http://www.mq.edu.au/newsroom/2014/06/19/not-so-fast-our-fishy-friends-can-also-feel-pain/